Jellyfish-Insights/andromeda/docs/docker_container.md

 ```

 With Andromeda you can pull data from multiple facebook, instagram and YouTube
-channel and store in the same data lake.
+channels and store in the same data lake.
 You can see more details about how to
 set up multiple accounts [here](adding_multiple_accounts.md).

 ## Configuring the appsettings.json